aggregat4/dendriform/README.md

 ## TODOs

+1. BUG: if 2 offline users reparent B to A and A to B and then they get the events of the other users they will have a cycle in the tree.
+This can theoretically also happen on larger subtrees.
+We don't currently have a way to detect or deal with this cycle.
+In fact we probably go out of memory on rendering.
+  Solution(?): with each executed reparenting operation we must check on the client whether we introduce a cycle and if we do we must reject the operation.
+This also means that if we generate a cycle with a local operation and a remote operation has come in that happens before us, then we reject the local operation.
+I think we keep them around in the eventlog because it will happen so rarely that it doesn't matter.
+  TODO: document this in a datastructure problems/solutions section, also document GC there?
+  Also document that while we GC on the client, the server is dumb and does no GC.
 1. BUG: after opml import you can not expand (or collapse) the newly imported nodes
 1. IMPROVEMENT: make the actual GC phase (deleting) also be windowed and use RAF
 1. IMPROVEMENT: consider putting the bulk add and delete operations for IDB into some utility functions that are on the DB object or operate on the DB object. (if they work)